 - 6. The day on which the National Council convenes for the first time, the members in the order specified in an announcement shall be administered an Oath or Affirmation of Office as provided for in Annexure 1. - 7.
-The Chairperson and Deputy Chairperson of the National Council shall also take an Oath or Affirmation of Secrecy before assuming office as provided for in Annexure 2.
+The Chairperson and Deputy Chairperson of the National Council shall also take an Oath or Affirmation of Secrecy before assuming office as provided for in Annexure 2. - 7A.
+All the members shall sign a pledge declaring that they are not affiliated to any political party as provided for in Annexure 3.

-Session, Prorogation and Seating
+Chapter 3 Session, Prorogation and Seating